 The wide repertoire of test services, high volume of specimens received for testing, and diverse and highly educated faculty make the Department of Laboratory Medicine and Pathology at Mayo Clinic an ideal educational setting for students in clinical laboratory science training programs.

 Graduates from our program are eligible for certification through the American Society for Clinical Pathology (ASCP) Board of Certification (BOC) and are credentialed as medical laboratory scientists, or MLS(ASCP)CM.

 Note: Completion of the Medical Laboratory Science Program and issuing of either a degree or certificate is not contingent upon students passing the certification examination.

 The state of Florida requires licensure for employment in a clinical laboratory.
 Licenses are issued by the Florida Department of Health Board of Clinical Laboratory Personnel.

 - July through December: 8:30 to 10:30 a.m. and 11 a.m. to 1 p.m., Monday through Friday (some exceptions may occur) and four to six hours of homework a day on average

 - January through May: Eight-hour days, Monday through Friday

-Clinical experience — Mayo Clinic in Florida (Florida-appointed students only)
+Clinical experience — Mayo Clinic, Jacksonville, Florida (Florida-appointed students only)

-- January through February: Mayo Clinic in Rochester, with eight-hour days, Monday through Friday
+- January through February: Mayo Clinic's campus in Rochester, Minnesota, with eight-hour days, Monday through Friday

-- March through July: Mayo Clinic in Florida, with eight-hour days, Monday through Friday (hours vary)
+- March through July: Mayo Clinic's campus in Jacksonville, Florida, with eight-hour days, Monday through Friday (hours vary)

-Each year, Mayo School of Health Sciences admits up to 24 students (includes two to four Florida-appointed students) to its Medical Laboratory Science Program.
+Each year, Mayo School of Health Sciences admits up to 24 students (includes one to two Florida-appointed students) to its Medical Laboratory Science Program.
 During the program, students receive a comprehensive educational experience with close instruction.